vladskvortsov/mind-project1-2-pipeline/README.md

 #### Backend Deployment
 Containerized backend services and databases using Docker Compose.
 Deployed on EC2 instances within a custom VPC.
-Secured with security group for least priveleges access control.
+Secured with security group for least privileges access control.

 #### Networking
 Configured custom VPC, public subnets, NAT gateways, and route tables.

 #### CI/CD Pipeline
-Terraform configurations stored in the repository.
+Terraform configurations are stored in the repository.
 GitHub Actions automate the deployment and management of the infrastructure.